PVOBrien/reading-notes/README.md

-# Code 201 Reading Notes
+# Reading Notes

+[Code Fellows](https://www.codefellows.org/) assigns readings to make the participants aware of the various topics, skills, and fundamentals that are the core of a developer's toolkit.
+We are reading through Jon Duckett's _HTML&CSS_ and _JavaScript&jQuery_ books as the basis for the assignments.

+===

+## 201 Daily Reading Assignments

-This, specifically, is a page designed to be where I will write my 15 daily reading assignments for [Code Fellows Code 201d64](https://canvas.instructure.com/courses/2048509/assignments/15183055?module_item_id=30849446).
+These are my 15 daily reading assignments for [Code Fellows Code 201d64](https://canvas.instructure.com/courses/2048509/assignments/15183055?module_item_id=30849446).
 This is one way to "dogfood" the tools and skills I'm learning.
 It's been proven time again, putting skills to application is a _superb_ way to better remember whatever it is you're trying to learn.

-## Table of Contents (Daily Reading Assignments)

 1. [Introductory HTML and JavaScript](introductory-html-and-javascript.md)